russellaugust/call-of-cthulhu-dicebot/README.md

 # Call of Cthulhu Dicebot and Character Manager
 A Call of Cthulhu dice bot.
 It will also include a character sheet organizer linked directly to the dicebot in the future.
 Right now this is just for our private game.
 It's meant to focus on Call of Cthulhu to keep the commands simpler.

+## Roadmap

+Import characters for quicker use with dicebot.
+*!r* alone will only execute a 1d100 roll.